LucoDevro/fastKris/README.md

 # fastKris
-FastKris is a Python tool to automate crystalisation screens using OpenTrons robotics, saving much time, annoying concentration calculations and repetitive pipetting labour.
+FastKris is a Python tool to automate crystalisation screens using Opentrons robotics, saving much time, annoying concentration calculations and repetitive pipetting labour.
-A GUI allows to easily define a screening experiment and to build a functional OpenTrons protocol script, which is ready-to-use for the [OT-2 pipetting robot](https://opentrons.com/).
+A GUI allows to easily define a screening experiment and to build a functional Opentrons protocol script, which is ready-to-use for the [OT-2 pipetting robot](https://opentrons.com/).

 **No coding experience required, only click-and-play!**